JordanMartinez/purescript-ecosystem-update/debrief.md

 `contrib` libraries made the decision to switch to `spago` before we started updating the `v0.14.0` libraries.
 When updating the `contrib` repos to `v0.14.0`, we sometimes changed the list of dependencies it had.
 However, the `packages.dhall` file in the `package-sets` repo wasn't updated unless we also updated its corresponding entry.
 This wasn't hard to fix, but could complicate CI.
 If `foo` pulled in `bar` (as defined in the `packages.dhall` file in the `package-sets` repo) rather than `bar` (as defined in the `purescript-bar` repo), CI would complain and we'd have to figure out why.
 Fortunately, this was rarely a problem.

-### Too many breaking changes to do in one breaking PS release

-- getting `v0.14.0` out sooner became more important than adding another breaking change
-- some changes were not merged because of a few reasons:
-    - no one reviewed the PR
-    - disagreement among core contributors about whether something should be done / how it should be done
-    - lack of expertise in an area to know whether such changes were correct and appropriate

 ## Numerous `contrib` repos depended on a repo outside of the `contrib` libraries

 `core` libraries have a policy that they do not depend on non-`core` libraries.
 While this can make some things inconvenient, it makes a huge difference when updating libraries due to a breaking change in the compiler.